Top of the page

 Your baby may get medicine to keep the opening between the left and right sides of the heart open.
 This helps keep red blood flowing to the body and helps prepare your baby for surgery.
 The medicine may be given through a blood vessel.
 It is often given through the belly button.

 If there is no opening between the left and right sides of the heart, your doctor may do a treatment to create one.
 This treatment is called catheterization.
 The doctor puts a thin tube into a blood vessel in your baby's groin.
 This tube is called a catheter.
 The doctor moves the catheter through the blood vessel to the heart.
-He or she moves special tools through the catheter to the heart to create the hole.
+The doctor moves special tools through the catheter to the heart to create the hole.
 Your baby will be asleep during this treatment.

 The main goal of the surgeries is to reroute some of the blood vessels around the heart.
 That will make the right ventricle the main pumping chamber of the heart, instead of the left ventricle.
 This will not make the heart work like a normal heart.
 But it will help the heart get red blood to the body.